 Lauren is emergency department RN, doula and soon to be nutritional therapy consultant.
 Her heart is to encourage mothers to greater mindfulness in their decisions related to their family’s health.
-Her experience and growth in natural health has come primarily from mothering her three beautiful young children.
+Her experience and growth in natural health has come primarily from blogging for Guava Health and from mothering her three beautiful young children.
 Growing up in an Italian family she is passionate about real food– that tastes delicious!
 Currently her family is following the GAPS diet in order to address digestive symptoms and other lingering health problems.
 She is truly in her niche when she has the opportunity to teach woman more of what it looks like to be a Mindful Mama.

 Click +1 Below: